hudmol/as_spreadsheet_bulk_updater/README.md

 * instances

-The spreadsheet contains grouped columns for each existing subrecord plus at least 3 empty sets to allow creation of new subrecords on the archival object.
+The spreadsheet contains grouped columns for each existing subrecord plus at least 3 empty sets (by default) to allow creation of new subrecords on the archival object.
 The columns provide access to a subset of the subrecord fields, whereby any mandatory fields not provided are given default values upon import.

 If the values provided do not map to an existing subrecord, a new subrecord will be created.